October 12, 2023

 The installation of the meter also has an immediate positive impact on the value of the property.
 A multifamily property with submeters is attractive to buyers for the same reasons it’s attractive to you.
 When you flip the property, the increased NOI and property value will strengthen your position.

-Utilities and Rent Aren’t One Big Expense
+Benefit #2: Utilities and Rent Aren’t One Big Expense

-Multifamily landlords that struggle to collect utilities will sometimes raise rent instead of submetering.
+Multifamily landlords who struggle to collect utilities will sometimes raise rent instead of submetering.
 The problem with this is that utilities are a large, non-fixed expense.
 Which means you’re covering a highly variable cost with a fixed rent payment.

 This causes two problems.

 First, utility rates go up.
 But unlike the utility provider, you probably can’t raise rent too frequently.
-This is because frequent rent increases frustrate tenants and makes the property less competitive with the market.
+This is because frequent rent increases frustrate tenants and make the property less competitive with the market.

 Managing utility costs as a separate item allows you to budget your property properly.
 You know exactly what your costs are and don’t have to worry about accounting for variable expenses.